-Just like in previous iterations of iOS, the notification center receives routine redesigns and upgrades.
-However, part of running a jailbreak is having a highly customizable and feature-rich experience that can be tailored to your specific requirements.
+Like in previous iterations of iOS, the notification center receives routine redesigns and upgrades.
+However, part of running a jailbreak has a highly customizable and feature-rich experience that can be tailored to your specific requirements.

-We could list the features and customization options that developer’s repository presents a jailbroken device’s owner for pages.
-It is limited However, we will hint on only a few of the innumerable features of this open-source iOS notification tweak in the list outlined below:
+We could list the features and customization options Notifica presents a jailbroken device’s owner for pages.
+It is limited.
+However, we will hint at only a few of the innumerable features of this open-source iOS notification tweak in the list outlined below:

-- Allows you to set modern style for your notifications, banners, and widgets.
+- Allows you to set a modern style for your notifications, banners, and widgets.

 - Allows you to hide the ‘No older notifications’ message

 - Introduces a ‘pull to clear all’ feature.

 - Customization of notifications, banners, and widgets in the ‘now playing’ and media controls.

 You can control it in the following ways: